 Old monuments, a lovely lake, landscapes and gardens, narrow bylanes with old curated shops.
 What else do you need as a background for a good photograph!
 No wonder then Hauz Khas Village is very popular among photographers.

 Frequently, social occasion (pre- and post- wedding, pre-child birth, etc) photographers bring their clients here.
 Besides, young budding models do their profile photography around the village.
-Quite a number of Bollywood movies are shot in the village as well; popular ones are “Lakshya”, “MS Dhoni- the Untold Story”.
+Quite a number of Bollywood movies are shot in the village as well.
+Popular ones include “Lakshya”, “MS Dhoni- the Untold Story”.

 Hostels and guesthouses: